de-vnull/vnstat-on-merlin/README.md

 	- The Enware application `vnstat` can be run without any UI, 100% from the CLI via ssh.
 		- In this use case, requirements are simply to install (via Entware) the vnstat executable.
 		- __Note: if running vnstat solely from the CLI (SSH), there is no need to install via the UI install script.__
-		- Install from the CLI using the command `opkg install vnstat`.
+		- Install from the CLI using the command `opkg install vnstat` for version 1.18 (or `opkg install vnstat2` for version 2.x).

 * If you want to run vnstat without the UI, __are running Diversion__, and still wish to have a daily email, follow these steps: